otmiM/Enhanced_polymatic/README.md

 It only requires Editing the forcefield setting in the scripts folder.
 It is recommended that you read the Polymatic Manual.

+Enhanced_Polymatic also allows for high throughput implementation of Polymatic to create the initial structures for different polymer systems.